-OTHER: For Contract Quantity exceeding 5,100 MMBtu per day, the Contract Price shall be the Daily Midpoint price published on each calendar day during the Period of Delivery under the heading “Daily Price Survey” in the East-Houston-Katy-Houston Ship Channel section of Gas Daily, or if a calendar day is not a business day then the Contract Price for such calendar day will be the Daily Midpoint price published on the next succeeding business day.
+OTHER: In the event Customer purchases and receives any volumes in excess of the DCQ on any day, the Contract Price for each MMBtu of such excess purchase shall be the Daily Midpoint price published on each calendar day during the Period of Delivery under the heading “Daily Price Survey” in the East-Houston-Katy-Houston Ship Channel section of Gas Daily, or if a calendar day is not a business day then the Contract Price for such calendar day will be the Daily Midpoint price published on the next succeeding business day.

 PART B:

+Company to purchase and receive ("Buyer") and Customer to sell and deliver ("Seller").
+In the event that Customer fails to receive the DCQ on any day pursuant to Part A above, Customer shall be deemed to have purchased such deficient quantity from Company pursuant to Part A above and Company shall in turn purchase such deficient quantity from Customer pursuant to the price provided in this Part B and such purchase of deficient volumes in Part A and this Part B shall be netted.